psyitama/e-commerce-webapp/README.md

-# E-commerce Website Capstone Project
+# Apparel Store

-An e-commerce website built with CodeIgniter and Bootstrap
+An e-commerce web app built with CodeIgniter and Bootstrap

 ## Technology used